 tl;dr

-1. fork; clone; branch (basically, get a copy of the code locally)
+- fork; clone; branch (basically, get a copy of the code locally)

-2. write;
+- write;

-3. commit your work; pull request; merge/publish
+- commit your work; pull request; merge/publish

 More Details:

-1. If you haven't already, fork the master repo, clone it locally
+- If you haven't already, fork the master repo, clone it locally

-* optional: for this workflow, it is best to create a branch for your post
+* optional: for this workflow, it is best to create a branch for your post - Add yourself to the authors file if this is your first contribution

-3. Write in markdown (.md) with the minimal meta information at the top of the document
+) with the minimal meta information at the top of the document

-* optional: use the _drafts folder if you are not publishing on merge (scheduled posts)
+folder if you are not publishing on merge (scheduled posts)

-* optional: commit the work to manage "revisions"; push to your remote to keep your work "backed up"; open the pull request only when you are ready
+* optional: commit the work to manage "revisions"; push to your remote to keep your work "backed up"; open the pull request only when you are ready - When ready for review (final or incremental), push the post to your remote and open a pull request

-* note: if it is a post scheduled to be published at a later date or if you are looking for comments and not ready to publish, keep the post in the _drafts directory; if the post is ready to be published immediately, move the file to the _posts directory and prefix the filename with the date (2015-09-27-my-fence-post.md) before opening the pull request
+* note: if it is a post scheduled to be published at a later date or if you are looking for comments and not ready to publish, keep the post in the_drafts

-5. Colleagues can then view and comment on the content (potentially with a "diff" of a previous version, if one exists in the "upstream")
+) before opening the pull request - Colleagues can then view and comment on the content (potentially with a "diff" of a previous version, if one exists in the "upstream")

-6. Once you and the reviewer(s) are satisfied, merge the PR.
-If the content was moved to the _posts directory in the PR, then you are now "published"
+- Once you and the reviewer(s) are satisfied, merge the PR.
+If the content was moved to the

 There may be some unfamiliar terms above (depending on your skill level and experience with these particular tools and techniques), but hopefully the bullet points and steps were conceptually descriptive enough to walk you through the flow at a high level and demonstrate the benefits.